curl/everything-curl/usingcurl/proxies/env.md

 Since curl 7.86.0, a user can exclude an IP network using the CIDR notation: append a slash and number of bits to an IP address to specify the bit size of the network to match.
-For example, match the entire 16 bit network start starts with `192.168` by providing the pattern `192.168.0.0/16`.
+For example, match the entire 16 bit network starting with `192.168` by providing the pattern `192.168.0.0/16`.

 ## `http_proxy` in lower case only